-Yes there are some rumours floating about of Luka Doncic potentially gracing the cover of the game, but since EA themselves have remained quiet on the matter, the troubles and worries of Live fans still very much persist.
+Yes there are some floating about of Luka Doncic potentially gracing the cover of the game, but since EA themselves have remained quiet on the matter, the troubles and worries of Live fans still very much persist.
 All of this is particularly interesting when we consider the fact that we got an absolute abundance of NBA Live 19 news in June last year.

-EA's basketball rival, 2K Sports, have already treated their fans with news on NBA 2K20's release date and cover stars, and they have also shown a teaser trailer which revealed the addition of female ballers.
+EA's basketball rival, 2K Sports, have already treated their fans with on NBA 2K20's release date and cover stars, and they have also shown a teaser trailer which revealed the addition of female ballers.

 This has opened the doors to pre-orders which, knowing 2K's audience and their ever enticing pre-order perks, will be done massively.
 And yet, still - nothing but radio silence from EA.